Hexlet/docs/create-lesson.md

 ## Create a lesson

 Creating a lesson is easy – just go to *[My Lessons](http://hexlet.io/account/lessons)* page and click on *[Add new lesson](http://hexlet.io/account/lessons/new)* button.
 There you can add theory, transcription for the video (optional), quiz questions and select an exercise.
-If it you first lesson, then most probably you have no exercises to select yet.
+If it is your first lesson, then most probably you have no exercises to select yet.
 The next section explains how to create you first exercise.

 Read more about [Conceptual specifications for lessons](http://feedback.hexlet.io/knowledgebase/articles/489631) and [Technical specifications for lessons.﻿](http://feedback.hexlet.io/knowledgebase/articles/489636)